Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/directory_exit_ibmi.md

 title: "Creating  a directory exit - IBM i"
 linkTitle: "Creating a directory exit"
 weight: 300
---- This page describes a delivered sample that is designed to create an example directory exit.
+---This page describes a delivered sample that is designed to create an example directory exit.
 You can use the `TCPPARAM `configuration sample that is located in `CFTPROD/UTIN`.

 ****Before you start****